3 Major Business Continuity Plan Mistakes to Avoid in Disaster Recovery Planning

 Another common mistake is assuming that because you made a plan, it will stay relevant.
 But while the plan sits filed away, things about your business change.
 You might introduce new systems or important employees might move on, leaving your plan with a missing link.

 For this reason, your disaster recovery plan should be regularly reviewed.
+It is important to regularly review and update business continuity plans to reflect organizational changes, evolving risks, and lessons learned from past incidents.
 You could list it in your annual operations plan.
-And make sure your disaster plan is comprehensive enough in the first place to cover any major changes in your business, so you don’t lose vital functions if something happens.
+And make sure your disaster plan is comprehensive enough in the first place to cover any major changes in your business.
+Conducting a business impact analysis helps identify critical processes and human resources that must be protected to ensure business continuity.
 When making significant changes in the way you operate, consider how those changes should be reflected in your disaster plan, and make any necessary adjustments.
+It is essential to update business continuity plans to address new risks and ensure critical processes are maintained

 Problem 3 — No One Knows What the Disaster Plan Is

 When things go awry, you won’t have time for an impromptu training session.
 If employees don’t know the plan, on the day a disaster hits the plan may do little good!
+It is essential to train employees through regular exercises and drills so they are prepared to execute the plan effectively.
 As a group, you need to know what to do as soon as something goes wrong.

 For one thing, if employees don’t know what to do, they may make snap judgements, which often do more harm than good.
 “It’s easy to panic and just start doing things,” says Ekstein.
 “If you know your plan, you have a clear decision and all you have to do is run through the steps.
 Having the process all laid out helps you have a clear head.”